On the energy efficiency of sparse matrix computations on multi-GPU clusters: Results and Comparisons

 We evaluate the un-preconditioned CG implementations of \texttt{BootCMatchGX}, Ginkgo, and NVIDIA AmgX under both strong and weak scalability.
 The analysis of the un-preconditioned solver is of particular interest, as it provides a direct insight on the intrinsic computational costs of a CG iteration without the influence of preconditioning.
 In this setting, the performance can be directly attributed to the efficiency of the SpMV operation—by far the dominant kernel in terms of execution time—as well as to the relative impact of other fundamental operations such as axpy, dot products, and global reductions.
 This perspective is essential for isolating the contribution of these core building blocks and for assessing their impact independently of any preconditioning strategy.

 For the single-GPU case, the problem size is set to $408^3$ DOFs with the 7-point stencil and $265^3$ DOFs with the 27-point stencil; AmgX is excluded from the 27-point case, as this benchmark is not supported.
-Reported results are averages over five runs.
+Reported results are averages over five runs and include 95\% confidence intervals, shown as black vertical lines.
+For some configurations (1, 32, and 64 GPUs) of the 7-point stencil in the weak scaling settings, we ran also the {\em t-test}.
+The result of the t-test confirms that the null hypotheses (the AmgX, BootCMatchGX, and Ginkgo samples have the same mean) is always rejected.
+As a consequence, we are confident that the differences are not due to noise in the measures.
 For our tests, we set the maximum number of iterations to $100$ and the relative residual tolerance to $10^{-16}$.
 Since our focus is on the cost per iteration rather than on convergence properties, this setup ensures that each implementation performs exactly 100 iterations in all scenarios.

 Figure~\ref{fig:cg_time} reports the execution times of the CG solver.
 Across all scenarios, \texttt{BootCMatchGX} consistently outperforms Ginkgo, achieving substantially lower runtimes, particularly under weak scalability.
 For the 7-point stencil, NVIDIA AmgX also shows superior performance compared to Ginkgo, while delivering results comparable to those of \texttt{BootCMatchGX}.
 In strong scalability tests, however, the gap narrows as the number of GPUs increases, possibly due to the growing impact of communication and synchronization overheads.
 Under these conditions, possible advantage of specialized GPU implementations diminishes, and Ginkgo achieves performance comparable to both \texttt{BootCMatchGX} and AmgX.
 However, we can conclude that both NVIDIA AmgX and \texttt{BootCMatchGX} show clear advantages over Ginkgo in terms of performance, and potentially energy efficiency, for large-scale computations.